-The programme leads to a Bachelor of Arts (180 credits) with Game Design as the main field of study.
+The programme leads to the degree of Bachelor of Arts with Game Design as the main field of study.

 The Bachelor's Programme in Game Design and Programming comprises three years of studies where the major subject Game Design is studied in parallel with your profile, the minor subject area in Computer Science, through both theoretical and practical project courses.
 All project-based courses are within the main subject area, Game Design.
 The project courses test and train both programming, game design and graphic production skills as students from all the Game Design programmes collaborate to produce games.